AckerApple/stripe-angular/README.md

 > Please note, you only use `.forRoot()` on your base app module
 >> This ONLY matters if you need to support lazy loading via loadChildren()

+**NOTE WORTHY**
-> Three operations are preformed on construction
+Here are the operations preformed on construction on Stripe functionality
->> 1. Checking for window.Stripe
+- Checking for window.Stripe existence
->>> 1.1 If undefined, head tag is found and script tag with src "https://js.stripe.com/v3/" is added
+  - If undefined THEN script tag with src `https://js.stripe.com/v3/` is append to html head tag
->> 2. Seting publishableKey in StripeJs library
+- Set publishableKey in StripeJs library
->> 3. All stripe-angular components use the initialized Stripe instance
+- All stripe-angular components reuse the same initialized Stripe instance (Injector)

 ## Use